Dried Fruits And Nuts For Babies

 - As they are rich in proteins and minerals, including them in a child’s diet ensures increase in height and weight.
 In fact, dried fruits and nuts are an ideal food for undernourished children.
 They help malnourished children gain weight, as they provide all the required micro-nutrients along with calories and fats.

 - Dried fruits such as figs, raisins, apricots and dates are very rich sources of fibre.
 They help maintain good gut health and help prevent constipation in children.

 - Dried fruits such as dates, raisins, figs and prunes are also good sources of iron – a nutrient that is important for the production of blood.
 Therefore, consumption of these dried fruits can prevent anaemia.

-- B-complex vitamins and vitamin C that are essential for healthy eyes and skin, better functioning of all organs and better immunity.
+- Nuts and dried fruits are also good sources of vitamins and antioxidants such as carotenoids, selenium, B-complex vitamins and vitamin C. All these are essential for healthy eyes and skin, better functioning of all organs and better immunity.